YujiMarutani/OAOL-v2.1/README.md

 ## 📄 License

 MIT License (recommended)
-The license may be adjusted to align with your system architecture, deployment model, or governance constraints.
+The license may be adapted to align with your system architecture, deployment model, or governance constraints.

 ---